 The Red Cross must collect more than 13,000 blood donations every day meet the needs of patients at nearly 2,600 hospitals nationwide.
 Donors of all blood types are needed to give now to help ensure blood is available for patients in need.
 Blood can be safely donated every 56 days, and power red cells can be donated every 112 days.

-Blood collected during the KFVS12 Heartland Blood Drive comes at an important time for the Red Cross.
-Blood donations typically decline during the winter, due to factors such as holiday travels, inclement weather, and seasonal illnesses.
+Blood collected during the KFVS12 Summer Blood Drive comes at an important time for the Red Cross.
 According to the Red Cross, the Heartland Blood Drive has set new standards in the entire Midwest for single event collection totals, collecting nearly 26,000 units in the 22 years of the drive.